survivejs/webpack-book/manuscript/developing/01_getting_started.md

 2. Execute `node_modules/.bin/webpack app/index.js build/index.js`.
 3. Examine *build/index.js*.
 You should see webpack bootstrap code that begins executing the code.
 Below the bootstrap you should find something familiar.

 T> You can use `--save` and `--save-dev` to separate application and development dependencies.
-The former will install and write to *package.json* `dependencies` field whereas the latter will write to `devDependencies` instead.
+The former installs and writes to *package.json* `dependencies` field whereas the latter writes to `devDependencies` instead.

 ## Directory Structure

 To move further, you can implement a little site that loads JavaScript, which you then build using webpack.
-After you progress a bit, you will end up with a directory structure like this:
+After you progress a bit, you end up with a directory structure like this:

 - app/
   - index.js